mbasaglia/glaxnimate/README.md

     make -j 4 # This uses 4 cores to compile

 It will produce the executable `bin/glaxnimate` relative to the build directory

-If you are missing some icons, you can build the icon theme too

-    make icons

 Contacts